-- Assist the club to put in place policies and implementation plans for safeguarding and promoting welfare. - Be the first point of contact for club staff and volunteers, children and parents for any issue concerning safeguarding, poor practice or potential/alleged abuse. - Ensure that all incidents are correctly reported and referred in accordance with British Gymnastics guidelines. - Ensure that all relevant club members access appropriate safeguarding training. - Ensure that British Gymnastics procedures for recruitment of staff and volunteers are followed and all appropriate existing staff or volunteers have up-to-date Disclosure and Barring Service (DBS) disclosures. - Maintain local contact details for Children's Social Care Services, the Police and Local Authority Safeguarding panels. - Ensure that codes of conduct are in place for club staff and volunteers/officials, children and parents. - Advise club management on safeguarding issues. - Ensure confidentiality is maintained and information is only shared on a genuine 'need to know' basis. - Attend Club Management meetings to provide an update on safeguarding within the club environment.
+- Assist the club to put in place policies and implementation plans for safeguarding and promoting welfare. - Be the first point of contact for club staff and volunteers, children and parents for any issue concerning safeguarding, poor practice or potential/alleged abuse. - Ensure that all relevant club members access appropriate safeguarding training. - Ensure that thorough procedures for recruitment of staff and volunteers are followed and all appropriate existing staff or volunteers have up-to-date Disclosure and Barring Service (DBS) disclosures. - Maintain local contact details for Children's Social Care Services, the Police and Local Authority Safeguarding panels. - Ensure that codes of conduct are in place for club staff and volunteers/officials, children and parents. - Advise club management on safeguarding issues. - Ensure confidentiality is maintained and information is only shared on a genuine 'need to know' basis. - Attend Club Management meetings to provide an update on safeguarding within the club environment.